Walter Kissling: Early life

 Walter Kissling was born to Walter Kissling Rickli and Adela Gam Secen in Limón, Costa Rica on April 25, 1931.
 His father was of Swiss descent, and his mother came from Vienna, Austria.
-In a newspaper interview in 1998 he mentioned his mother as driving force in his life.
+In a newspaper interview in 1998 he mentioned his mother as a driving force in his life.
 “She was a fighting woman.
 She descended from wealthy family from Vienna, who had lost it all in the First World War.
 During all of my infancy, one of very limited means, it was through my mother’s efforts that I was able to study and get ahead.”

 Kissling graduated from Colegio Seminario in San José in 1948.
 After graduation he worked selling cheese and as a receptionist in the Hotel Europa in downtown San José.
 During his work at the hotel, he met a North American businessman who gave him 2 pamphlets and told him that if he learned them by heart he would hire him as a pharmaceutical sales representative.
-This is how he started working at Wyeth International, he worked there for 7 years.
+This is how he started working at Wyeth International, where he worked for 7 years.